gardener-attic/gardener-resource-manager/docs/concepts/garbagecollector.md

 ```

 The GC controller would delete the `ConfigMap/test-1234` because it is considered as not "in-use".

+ℹ️ If the GC controller is activated then the `ManagedResource` controller will no longer delete `ConfigMap`s/`Secret`s having the above label.

 ## How to activate the garbage collector?